Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ## DASH specific requirements ## {#DASH_requirements}

    ### File extensions and mime-types ###{#DASH_mime_types_and_extensions}
-      1. The manifests objects MUST use a ".mpd" file extension.
+      1. The manifest objects MUST use a ".mpd" file extension.
-      2. Media objects MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in XX appropriate for the mime-type of the content they are carrying.
+      2. Media objects MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in this document.

    ### Relative paths ###{#DASH_Relative_paths_and_extensions}
       1. Relative URL paths MUST be used to address each segment.